E3SM-Project/zstash/docs/source/usage.rst

 * ``--cache`` to use a cache other than the default of ``zstash``.
 If hpss is ``--hpss=none``, then this will be the archive.
 * ``--exclude`` comma separated list of file patterns to exclude
+* ``--follow-symlinks`` Hard copy symlinks.
+This is useful for preventing broken links.
+Note that a broken link will result in a failed create.
 * ``--keep`` to keep a copy of the tar files on the local file system after they have been transferred to HPSS.
 Normally, they are deleted after successful transfer.